 Hire right and train relentlessly – it doesn’t get more straightforward than that.
 Select employees, staying as stringent to the intelligence and attitude traits as you possibly can, and train them to be as helpful to consumers as they possibly can be.
 The probability that customers will be satisfied with the service these workers provide, and therefore remain loyal, will be directly proportional to the amount of effort hiring managers put into attaining and developing additional staff.

 Recruitment and training both have substantial associated costs.
-Retaining permanent employees, as well as part-time and holiday season workers, is the obvious solution to cut these expenses.
+Retaining permanent employees, as well as part-time and holiday customer service workers, is the obvious solution to cut these expenses.
 Estimate the overall price tag related to the hiring and selection process for your organization.
 The cost of turnover will probably surprise you.
 Consider applying some of that expense towards incentives for quality seasonal employees.
 Why waste time on recruitment when a bonus or perk could keep your best temporary employees returning each year?
 And don’t underestimate the power of a good referral.
 If they have a great experience working for you, you can be sure they will tell their family and friends.
 (And remember, the inverse is also true.)

-For assistance with hiring, see How to Hire for the Holiday: 3 Ways to Get it Right.
+For assistance with hiring, see How to Hire for the Holidays: 3 Ways to Get it Right.

-Use the TimeForge products – Scheduling, Attendance, Human Resources, and Daily Log, to easily manage your staffing needs during the holidays.
+Use TimeForge’s hiring and onboarding tools to easily manage your staffing needs during the holidays.
 With TimeForge’s innovative online software, business owners and management are always at the top of their game.
 TimeForge makes quick work of painful tasks, like onboarding new employees – saving business owners valuable time and effort.
 Try TimeForge today!